GROW-Food will create a multilingual business incubator for artisanal food businesses that source locally & work sustainably Read more

 A heartfelt thank you and if you are nearby, your choice of a handshake or a hug.Estimated delivery:

-One sample of a GROW-Food artisan's shelf stable food product, your name on our GROW-Food website as a founding contributor, a one year anniversary update on the project's progress plus above rewards acknowledging your support and your tax deductible contribution.Estimated delivery:Ships within the US only
+One sample of a GROW-Food artisan's shelf stable food product, your name on our GROW-Food website as a founding contributor, a one year anniversary update on the project's progress plus above rewards acknowledging your support and your tax deductible contribution.Estimated delivery:Only ships to: United States

 All backers at the $25 and up level will receive Glenwood Sunday Market's favorite fresh, frozen and preserved food recipes!
 From Ann's blueberry syrup to Sheree's incredible peach gelato to our favorite pickled tomato recipe, you'll be glad you backed GROW-Food.
-And so will your friends!Estimated delivery:Ships within the US only
+And so will your friends!Estimated delivery:Only ships to: United States

-Complete access to the curriculum developed for the GROW-Food project both online and in print plus above rewards acknowledging your support and your tax deductible contribution.Estimated delivery:Ships within the US only
+Complete access to the curriculum developed for the GROW-Food project both online and in print plus above rewards acknowledging your support and your tax deductible contribution.Estimated delivery:Only ships to: United States

 10 backers Limited (5 left of 15)

-Your name on the label of the first round of GROW-Food products plus four samples of GROW-Food artisans shelf stable food products plus above rewards acknowledging your support and your tax deductible contribution.Estimated delivery:Ships within the US only
+Your name on the label of the first round of GROW-Food products plus four samples of GROW-Food artisans shelf stable food products plus above rewards acknowledging your support and your tax deductible contribution.Estimated delivery:Only ships to: United States

 2 backers All gone!

 Spend the day with the GROW-Food Artisan of your choice!
-Learn how they developed their product(s) from choosing farm fresh produce to bringing the product to market plus above rewards acknowledging your support and your tax deductible contribution. (p.s. you are responsible for transporting yourself to the GROW-Food Artisan's place of business)Estimated delivery:Ships within the US only
+Learn how they developed their product(s) from choosing farm fresh produce to bringing the product to market plus above rewards acknowledging your support and your tax deductible contribution. (p.s. you are responsible for transporting yourself to the GROW-Food Artisan's place of business)Estimated delivery:Only ships to: United States

 0 backers Limited (1 left of 1)